vncntx/acrylic/docs/src/pages/controls/Button.md

 ## Button

-A Button is a control that allows the user to interact via clicks and taps.
+A **Button** is a basic control that allows the user to interact via clicks and taps.

 ```jsx
 render(() => (